adrianiaz/TTK4145-Real-time-Programming/Exercise 2/README.md

 This exercise does not make any explicit requirements or recommendations for multithreading or language.
 As for the networking-infrastructure-goal, you should keep the end goal in sight (the project, and what it needs), and not get (too) bogged down by the details.
 But the details are still important, as they are what give you the understanding needed.

 From here, the exercise is roughly divided into two parts:
  1. The first part is to make you more familiar with using TCP and UDP for communication between processes running on different machines.
-Do not think about code quality here - there are a lot of new things to learn, so focus on exploration and understanding.
+Do not think about code quality here - there are a lot of new things to learn, so focus on exploration and undersserver will respond to any message you send to it.
+Try sending a message to the server IP on port `20000 + n` wh

+Exactly how you do communication for the project is up to you, so if you want to venture out into the land of libraries you should make sure that the library satisfies all your requirements, and knowing how TCP and UDP work will help you make an informed decision.
+You should also check the license.

+---

+If you are doing this exercise in Erlang or Elixtanding.
  This part should be handed in for approval.
  2. The second part will have you consider the things you have learned about these two protocols, and either create or find (or modify) a network module that you can use in your project.
  This part does not have to be handed in, but you may find it useful to discuss with the student assistants.